-- a.
-Financial records, supporting documents, statistical records, and other records pertinent to this grant must be retained by the grantee for a period of three years from grant financial closeout as described in AAG Chapter III.E., except as noted in 2 CFR § 200.333. - b.
-Grantees that are States, Local Governments or Non-Profit Organizations, shall arrange for the conduct of audits as required by 2 CFR § 200 Subpart F. They shall provide copies of the reports of these audits to the Federal Audit Clearinghouse (see 2 CFR § 200.512(b)).
-Any federal audit of this project deemed necessary by NSF shall build upon the results of such audit(s). - c.
+a.
+Financial records, supporting documents, statistical records and other records pertinent to this grant must be retained by the grantee for a period of three years from grant financial closeout as described in PAPPG Chapter VII.E, except as noted in 2 CFR § 200.333.

+b.
+Grantees, shall arrange for the conduct of audits as required by 2 CFR § 200 Subpart F. They shall provide copies of the reports of these audits to the Federal Audit Clearinghouse (see 2 CFR § 200.512(b)).
+Any Federal audit of this project deemed necessary by NSF shall build upon the results of such audit(s).

+c.
 All grants issued by NSF meet the definition of "Research and Development" (R&D) at 2 CFR § 200.87.
 As such, auditees should identify NSF grants as part of the R&D cluster on the Schedule of Expenditures of Federal Awards (SEFA).
 The auditor should test NSF grants for compliance as instructed in Part V, Clusters of Programs.
 NSF recognizes that some grants may have another classification for purposes of indirect costs.
 The auditor is not required to report the disconnect (i.e., the grant is classified as R&D for audit purposes but non-research for indirect cost rate purposes), unless the auditee is charging indirect costs at a rate other than the rate(s) specified in the grant document(s).